 Emily Damari, 28 years old, was shot and taken across the border from an Israeli Kibbutz into Gaza on 7th October.

-Mandy Damari, the mother of Mandy Damari, said that her daughter’s “plight appears to have been forgotten” at a event commemorating the attacks one year ago.
+Mandy Damari, the mother of Mandy Damari, said that her daughter’s “plight appears to have been forgotten” at a London event commemorating the attacks one year ago.

 In a statement, Prime Minister Sir Keir starmer said that the UK “must unambiguously stand with the Jewish Community“.